aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-snacks-rtk/README.md

 <details style="padding-left: 2em">
     <summary>More about depositing money</summary>

-In the `slice.js`, there is an action named `deposit` that has an empty implementation.
+In the `machine.ts`, there is an action named `deposit` that has an empty implementation.

 1. Read the `state` and `{ payload }` from parameters.
 2. Update the `deposit` property in global state and return the new state.
-Remember not overwrite other properties.
+Remember to not overwrite other properties.

-In the `DepositSlot.jsx` component, there is a local state that is used for the controlled input that accepts an input of type `number`.
+In the `DepositSlot.tsx` component, there is a local state that is used for the controlled input that accepts an input of type `number`.
 The component has an event handler that checks when the user presses the `Enter` button.

-3. Import `useDispatch`
+3. Import `useAppDispatch` from `hooks.ts`.
 4. Import the `deposit` action from the slice.
 5. Dispatch the `deposit` action when the user presses `Enter` and pass the amount to it so that the global state updates.
 <br />